NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 - a constructor that forwards the name of the distribution instance to the interface (the name is generated based on the job class during the loading from the TOML file)
 - `double sample()` that generates a random number following the distribution
-- `double getMean() const` that returns the theoretical mean of the distribution
+- `double get_mean() const` that returns the theoretical mean of the distribution
-- `double getVariance() const` that returns the theoretical variance of the distribution
+- `double get_variance() const` that returns the theoretical variance of the distribution
 - `explicit operator std::string() const` that returns the name of the distribution, along with its parameters and its theoretical mean and variance.
-- `std::unique_ptr<DistributionSampler> clone(const std::string_view& name) const` that builds a new instance of the distribution with the same parameters.
+- `std::unique_ptr<DistributionSampler> clone(const std::string& name) const` that builds a new instance of the distribution with the same parameters.

-The interface offers the following protected methods to be used by the implementing classes:
+The interface offers the following protected method to be used by the implementing classes:

 - `double randU01()` that generates a random number following the uniform distribution between 0 and 1.
-- two constructors, accepting either a `std::string` or a `std::string_view`.
-For generic purposes we commonly use `const std::string_view& name`, as the RngStreams library will copy its content into a new `std::string`.

 > [!Note] In order to achieve a more cohesive library, we define some good practices to follow when implementing a new distribution.
 Those will be discussed in each appropriate section using boxes like this one.